Jill Officer

-Kim Forge from Australia was elected to the World Curling Board in December 2022 for a two-year term.
+Jill Officer from Canada was elected to the World Curling Board in 2024.

 Helena Lingham